 - Tell them to focus on the question and clue word to figure out the required operation.

 - Kya lose her eraser yesterday.
 Kya has 70 cents left over from her lunch money.
 Kya went to the school store to buy a new eraser for 40 cents.
 How much change did Kya get back?

 - Ask students to work in pairs to underline and label the components in the word problem.

 - Have your students identify the person, the problem, the solution, the items purchased along with the listed price, and the question being asked.

 - Direct your students to answer the question.

 - After your students have worked on the problem, label the components in the sample problem and solve the answer to the question on the board with the whole group.

 Independent working time(25 minutes)

 - Explain to your students that they will create money word problems with partners.

-- Display the sample template, and have your students use the template to complete the word problem.
+- Display a list of the important components of a word problem, and have your students use them to complete the word problem.